 This Stichometry of Nicephorus appears to have been widely circulated.
 It was translated into Latin by Anastasius of Rome in an ecclesiastical history, and was combined with the Festal Letter of Athanasius in the Synopsis of Holy Scripture, which commonly passes under the name of that great father.
 When viewed in connexion with the other catalogues of the biblical books which were sanctioned by the Greek Church, it completes the picture of the confusion which was allowed to remain within it as to the exact limits of the canonical writings.
 No less CHAP.
-IX. than six different lists of the Scriptures were received there more or less widely in the 10th century: that of Laodicea and Cyril, which adds Baruch in the Old Testament and omits the Apocalupse in the New: that of Carthage which includes all the Apocrypha of the Old Testament: that of the Apostolical Canons which adds the two Epistles of Clement to the New Testament, and omits the Apocalypse: that of Gregory Nazianzen, which omits Esther and the Anocalupse: that of Amphilochius, which reckons Esther, 2, 3 John, 2 Peter, Jude and the Apocalypse as doubtful: that of Nicephorus, which reckons only Esther and the Apocalypse as doubtful.
-At a Quoted by later time still another catalogue was added. $c{c, A.D.
-1333}$.
-Nicephorus Callistus, in a metrical catalogue. based on those of Gregory and Amphilochius, reckons up the books of the Bible, in which he includes all that we receive as canonical except Esther.
+IX. than six different lists of the Scriptures were received there more or less widely in the 10th century: that of Laodicea and Cyril, which adds Baruch in the Old Testament and omits the Apocalupse in the New: that of Carthage which includes all the Apocrypha of the Old Testament: that of the Apostolical Canons which adds the two Epistles of Clement to the New Testament, and omits the Apocalupse: that of Gregory Nazianzen, which omits Esther and the Apocalypse: that of Amphilochius, which reckons Esther, 2, 3 John, 2 Peter, Jude and the Apocalypse as doubtful: that of Nicephorus, which reckons only Esther and the Apocalypse as doubtful.
+At a Quoted by later time still another catalogue was added.
+Hody, p.
+648. Nicephorus Callistus, in a metrical catalogue, based on those of Gregory and Amphilochius, reckons up the books of the Bible, in which he includes all that we receive as canonical except Esther.
 'Some,' he says, 'add Esther, Judith and Tobit.'
-Of the other Apocrypha of the Old Testament he makes no mention: nor does he notice the doubts which had been entertained as to the Antilegomena of the New Testament: and at the close of his list he adds, 'besides these every writing is spurious.'
-The later history of the Bible in the Greek Later history of the Bible Church exhibits the same uncertainty and vacil-in the Greek lation as to its exact contents which was involved Church. in the Quini-Sextine decree.
-CYRIL LUCAR, the CYRIL reforming patriarch of Constantinople, in his Confession of Faith, gives a definition and list of the Canonical Books which reflect the protestant Kimmel, opinions with which he was imbued.
-'We call by I. p.
-42. the name Holy Scripture,' he writes, 'all the
+Of the other Apocrypha of the Old Testament he makes no mention; nor does he notice the doubts which had been entertained as to the Antilegomena of the New Testament: and every writing is spurious.'
+The later history of the Bible in the Greek Later history Church exhibits the same uncertainty and vacil- of the Bible lation as to its exact contents which was involved Church. in the Quini-Sextine decree.
+CYRIL LUCAR, the CYRIL reforming patriarch of Constantinople, in his LUCAR.
+Confession of Faith, gives a definition and list of the Canonical Books which reflect the protestant Kimmel. opinions with which he was imbued.
+'We call by Libri Symb. the name Holy Scripture,' he writes, 'all the at the close of his list he adds, 'besides these